 Apache Sqoop 1.4.7 on Qubole preserves the data location of a hive table

 3. Increases speed and efficiency by preserving the data location of a hive table: While importing data using the Qubole Data Import command, into a non-partitioned Hive table, the table gets deleted and created again.
 In the case of an external table, this changes the table’s location.
 Each subsequent import command needs to be preceded by a re-creation of the table before the import is run.
 Qubole Sqoop now preserves the location of external tables and overwrites data to the same location.

 Apache Sqoop 1.4.7 open-source updates

-Apache Sqoop 1.4.7 allows definition of decimal (n,p) data type
+Apache Sqoop 1.4.7 allows the definition of decimal (n,p) data type

 Apache Sqoop 1.4.7 allows direct import of data into AWS S3 using Kite

 5. You can directly import data into AWS S3 using the Kite SDK 1.1.0 version.
-The latest version of Kite supports data import of a HDFS file into AWS S3 directly.
+The latest version of Kite supports data import of an HDFS file into AWS S3 directly.

 Apache Sqoop 1.4.7 supports data imports from tables with column names containing special characters

 7. Sqoop supports data imports from a table with column names containing special characters.
 With this, data pipelines won’t fail if the column name contains special characters.

 Apache Sqoop 1.4.7 is more secure with support discontinued to JDK6